-- (1) Amounts reported represent the range of payouts of annual cash incentive awards for fiscal 2015.
-Actual payouts for fiscal 2015 are included in the "Summary Compensation Table" on page 47 in the "Non-Equity Incentive Plan Compensation" column. - (2) Amounts reported represent the range of performance share award payouts for the fiscal 2015 to fiscal 2017 performance period.
-Information regarding the performance share awards is set forth under "Long-Term Incentives-Performance Share Awards" beginning on page 41. - (3) Amounts reported represent restricted stock units granted to Messrs.
-Happe and Brown on September 15, 2015 for retention purposes.
-The restricted stock units accrue share dividend equivalents.
-Information regarding the restricted stock units is set forth under "Restricted Stock Unit Grants" on page 44. - (4) Amounts reported represent stock options granted during fiscal 2015.
-Options have a ten-year term and vest ratably in three equal installments on each of the first, second and third year anniversaries of the date of grant.
-Additional information regarding stock options is set forth under "Long-Term Incentives-Stock Options" on page 41. - (5) Amounts reported represent the closing price of our common stock, as reported on the NYSE, on December 5, 2014, the date of grant. - (6) Amounts reported represent the grant date fair value of performance share awards at target granted for the fiscal 2015 to fiscal 2017 performance period based on the closing price of our common stock, as reported on the NYSE, on December 2, 2014, the date of grant, of \$65.68.
-These amounts are also set forth in the "Summary Compensation Table" on page 47 in the "Stock Awards" column.
-Amounts

-- reported for Mr. Happe's and Mr. Brown's restricted stock unit grant represents the grant date fair value on September 15, 2015, the date of grant, based on the closing price of our common stock, as reported on the NYSE, of \$71.70. - (7) Amounts reported for option awards represent the grant date fair value of \$17.84 per share, computed in accordance with FASB ASC Topic 718, of option awards made for fiscal 2015.
-These amounts are also set forth in the "Summary Compensation Table" on page 47 in the "Option Awards" column.
-The specific assumptions used in the valuation of the options are included in footnote 3 to the "Summary Compensation Table." - (8) As a result of his resignation as an officer and employee of Toro, which was effective as of January 1, 2016, Mr. Happe forfeited the unvested portion of stock options granted to him in fiscal 2015 and all other equity awards granted to him in fiscal 2015.
+- (1) Amounts reported represent the range of payouts of annual cash incentive awards for fiscal 2016.
+Actual payouts for fiscal 2016 are included in the "Summary Compensation Table" beginning on page 49 in the "Non-Equity Incentive Plan Compensation" column. - (2) Amounts reported represent the range of performance share award payouts for the fiscal 2016 to fiscal 2018 performance period.
+Information regarding the performance share awards is set forth within the "Compensation Discussion and Analysis" under "Long-Term Incentives-Performance Share Awards" beginning on page 44. - (3) Amounts reported represent stock options granted during fiscal 2016, which grant date was the second business day following the issuance of our fiscal 2015 earnings release.
+Options have a tenyear term and vest ratably in three equal installments on each of the first, second and third year anniversaries of the date of grant.
+Additional information regarding stock options is set forth within the "Compensation Discussion and Analysis" under "Long-Term Incentives-Stock Options" on page 44. - (4) Amounts reported represent the closing price of our common stock, as reported on the NYSE, on December 4, 2015, the date of grant. - (5) Amounts reported represent the grant date fair value of performance share awards at target granted for the fiscal 2016 to fiscal 2018 performance period based on the closing price of our common stock, as reported on the NYSE, on December 1, 2015, the date of grant, of \$38.885.
+These amounts are also set forth in the "Summary Compensation Table" beginning on page 49 in the "Stock Awards" column. - (6) Amounts reported for option awards represent the grant date fair value of \$9.28 per share, computed in accordance with FASB ASC Topic 718, of option awards made for fiscal 2016.
+These amounts are also set forth in the "Summary Compensation Table" beginning on page 49 in the "Option Awards" column.
+The specific assumptions used in the valuation of the options are included in footnote 3 to the "Summary Compensation Table."

-Outstanding Equity Awards at Fiscal Year-End for 2015
+Outstanding Equity Awards at Fiscal Year-End for 2016

-The following table summarizes all outstanding equity awards previously granted to our named executive officers that were outstanding on October 31, 2015, the last day of fiscal 2015.
-Specifically, it reflects exercisable and unexercisable stock options, unvested restricted stock awards and unvested performance share awards.
+The following table summarizes all outstanding equity awards previously granted to our named executive officers that were outstanding on October 31, 2016, the last day of fiscal 2016.
+Specifically, it reflects exercisable and unexercisable stock options, unvested restricted stock unit awards and unvested performance share awards.
+Share and per share data have been adjusted for all periods presented to reflect our two-for-one stock split that was effective September 16, 2016.